SArjaGit/BRICS_Project/README.md

      * Agricultural land
      * Children out of school, primary, male
      * **such as**
-  * Health and Proverty Data:
+  * Health and Poverty Data:
      * Birth Rate
      * Cause of Death
      * Immunization
      * Current Health Expenditure
      * **such as**
-  * private Sector Data:
+  * Private Sector Data:
      * Service Exports
      * Ease of doing business
      * Volume Index